awhillas/awhillas.github.io/content/learning_rust.md

 [^everytime]: This is why Netflix and Spotify are unicorns despite the fact that you can download everything they publish on torrents for free.

+# But How?

+Here are some materials I've been using:

+- [The Rust Lang Book video series](https://www.youtube.com/playlist?list=PLai5B987bZ9CoVR-QEIN9foz4QCJ0H2Y8) is quite handy to get up to speed on Rust quickly.
+Its basically going over the official [The Rust Programming Language Book](https://doc.rust-lang.org/book/) which takes you through all the features of Rust in a systematic way.
+I find someone going over the material (at double speed) seems to be easier than reading the material directly.
+But its not enough by itself.
+Need to apply what I've learning quickly or else it doesn't sink in.
+    - There is also an interactive [quiz based](https://rust-book.cs.brown.edu/) leaning aid that I just discovered while writing this.
+I have never been into puzzels that much but I know if you don't try to apply what you have just learnt
+- [Learn Bevy Engine 0.10 Beginner Tutorial Series](https://www.youtube.com/playlist?list=PLVnntJRoP85JHGX7rGDu6LaF3fmDDbqyd) [Bevy](https://bevyengine.org/) is an [ECS](https://www.wikiwand.com/en/Entity_component_system) game system.
+ECS are all the range in game development because they are fast because they take advantage of CPU caching.
+This tutorial series takes you from zero to build a basic interactive game and give you a template for your own project.
+Although I'm not familiar will all of Rust's syntax I find learning by doing the best strategy.
+I've just finished the first 10 episodes which is all there is at this time.
+Time to make my first game with this template.

 ## First steps

 Some projects I'm thinking of starting:
+- **An Educational Game** - Asher is learning to read at the moment and I think a game to help him match letters to sounds might help.
+Repetition is the key.
+The idea is some and I'm going to build it off the back of the Bevy tutorial I've been going through.
 - [Chess engine](https://github.com/awhillas/check) - or now I'm thinking, rather a general purpose discreet, game engine.
 Create an interface to some set of rules which generate moves for a given position (and also indicate a winning move/position) it should be able to learn via self-play.
 I guess replicating AlphaZero would be the first step?
-- Kids, open-world, adventure game.
+- **Cave Boy**, a kids, open-world, adventure game.
 I've started [prototyping in Python](https://github.com/awhillas/caveboy).
-I'm thinking something like Don't Starve (but less scary), or Stardew valley (with less detail).
+I'm thinking something like Don't Starve (but less scary), or Stardew valley (with less detail) with a Captain Underpants sense of humour (i.e. potty).
 I'm thinking to aim it for 4-8 year olds, full touch screen and very simple mechanics.
 Everything is visually displayed at all times (no hidden menus or state i.e. inventory).
-I was going to call it Cave Boy.
-Have been looking at [Bevy](https://bevyengine.org/), an [ECS](https://www.wikiwand.com/en/Entity_component_system) game system which is fairly advanced.
-Bevy does have a hard time with vector graphics but apparently you can [use the ECS system without the rest](https://www.reddit.com/r/bevy/comments/131eryb/ecs_without_the_rest/).
-- [Solid Pod Server]({filename}/solid-pod-server.md) - all in one content, authorisation and identity server.
+TODO: break this out into a full blog post (i will as I get more into it).
+I have some concept art already!
+- [Solid Pod Server]({filename}/solid-pod-server.md) - all in one identity/public+private content server with built in authorization (OAuth+).
+The hard part of Solid, becuase it was very boring, was trying to understand the standards which are verbose and incomplete.
+It also uses OAuth + OpenID Connect at the core of its authorization protocol which in itself was the hardest part, because its complicated and I found it hard to find a [straight forward explanation](https://www.youtube.com/results?search_query=oauth2+flow).
+(TODO: Break out into a separate blog post/page).